wikindx/wikindx/website/web/src/content/install/install.md

 ## Installation

-In all cases, the following steps need to be taken once the web server is up and running, and the database have been created.
+In all cases, the following steps need to be taken once the web server is up and running and the database has been created.

 The details may be slightly different (especially steps 4 to 7) depending on your MySQL client or whether running WIKINDX on a hosted web environment